BVLC/caffe/halide/README.md

 ## Why use Halide?

 [Halide](http://halide-lang.org/) is described as a language for image processing and computational photography.
-It works by de-coupleing the definition of the algorithm from the definition from scheduling of the computation.
-This conceptual sparation allows for concise definition of the algorithm and the ability to easily define different schedules, for different architectures for example.
+It works by de-coupling the definition of the algorithm from the definition from scheduling of the computation.
+This conceptual separation allows for concise definition of the algorithm and the ability to easily define different schedules, for different architectures for example.